verge-io/docs/docs/product-guide/permissions.md

 <br>
 <br>

-## To Give a User Full Permissions to Entire VeregOS Cloud:
+## To Give a User Full Permissions to Entire VergeOS Cloud:

 1. From the Cloud Dashboard, select **System**.
 2. Click **Permissions**.